po1sigala/live/01-Class-Content/01-HTML-Git-CSS/04-Career-Connection/README.md

 ### Career Services Events

-To learn more about the technical interviewing process, see [Career services' upcoming workshops](https://careerservicesonlineevents.splashthat.com/).
+To learn more about the technical interviewing process, see [career services' upcoming workshops](https://careerservicesonlineevents.splashthat.com/).

 ---